- Think like attackers with RINSE Attack Life Cycle model.

 Backdoor for Persistence

 Backdoors added ahead of attacks or added after infiltration.
-It provides remote attackers ways to get into the targeted networks.
+It provides remote attackers ways to get deeper into targeted networks.

 Let’s say attackers gained Command & Control (or C2) remotely but did not add a backdoor, what happens to the remote control when the system reboots?
 C2 lost!
 Which is why for attackers’ sessions to resume, the remote-control(s) must be persistent to survive system restarts, sometimes > 1 for redundancy.